tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 ```
 So for the applicative instance the LHS will be the `tupleCharParser` and the RHS will be `int`.

-So the first step in applicative parsing is to parse the input `i` using the LHS parser, in this case `tupleCharParser`
+The first step in applicative parsing is to parse the input `i` using the LHS parser, in this case `tupleCharParser`
 This will match the `Just (r1 p1)` case where it will be equal to `Just ("12345"b, ('a',))`.
 Therefore, `r1` is equal to the unparsed portion of the input `12345` and the result is a tuple partially applied `('a', )`.

 We then run the second parser `int` on the remaining input `"12345b"`.
 This will match the `Just (r2, p2)` case where it will be equal to `Just ("b", 12345)`, where `r2` is equal to the remaining input `"b"` and `p2` is equal to `"12345"`